-The measuring equipment (including measuring standards) is to be confirmed at appropriate (usually periodical) intervals, established on the basis of their stability, purpose and wear.
-The intervals are to be such that confirmation is carried out again prior to any probable change in the equipment accuracy, which is important for the equipment reliability.
+The measuring equipment (including measuring standards) shall be confirmed at appropriate (usually periodical) intervals, established on the basis of their stability, purpose and wear.
+The intervals shall be such that confirmation is carried out again prior to any probable change in the equipment accuracy, which is important for the equipment reliability.
 Depending on the results of preceding calibrations, the confirmation period may be shortened, if necessary, to ensure the continuous accuracy of the measuring equipment.

-The laboratory is to have specific objective criteria for decisions concerning the choice of intervals of confirmation.
+The laboratory shall have specific objective criteria for decisions concerning the choice of intervals of confirmation.